NilPointer-Software/bdfd-wiki/src/bdscript/dm.md

 Direct messages a user.

 ## Usages
-There are three possible usages of the `$dm` function.
+There are tible usages ois dm` function.

 ### Usage #1
 ```